Testing for Network and Spatial Autocorrelation: Simulations

 \subsection{Testing for spatial autocorrelation in categorical variables}

-We replicated one of the data generating settings used by \cite{farber2015testing} and implemented permuation-based tests of spatial dependence using $\Phi$.
+We replicated one of the data generating settings used by Farber et al.~\cite{farber2015testing} and implemented permutation tests of spatial dependence using $\Phi$.
 First, we generated a binary weight matrix $\mathbf{W}$ with entries $w_{ij}$ indicating whether regions $i$ and $j$ are adjacent.
-The number of neighbors ($d_{i}$) for each site $i$ was randomly generated through $d_{i} = 1 + \mbox{Binomial}(2(d-1), 0.5)$.
-We simulated $500$ independent replicates of $n=100$ observations under each of four different settings, with $d=3,5,7,10$.
+The number of neighbors ($q_{i}$) for each site $i$ was randomly generated through $q_{i} = 1 + \mbox{Binomial}(2(d-1), 0.5)$ for a fixed parameter $d$ that controls the expected number of neighbors.
+We simulated $500$ independent replicates of $n=100$ observations under each of four different settings, varying the values of $d=3,5,7,10$.
+We then used $\mathbf{W}$ to generate a continuous, autocorrelated variable: